Vortex Flow Meter Operating Principle

 They like relatively clean fluids.
 Sludge or slurry may coat the shredder bar disrupting the formation of vortices therefore they are not recommended in these applications.

 They require straight lengths of pipe both upstream and downstream of the flowmeter to properly characterize the flow.
 Although the straight length requirements for a vortex meter are lower than required for many flow instruments this still could be prohibitive in some applications.
 See our guide on Vortex Meter Installation for further discussion on best practice for installation.

-Cost will depend on the specification of the meter with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
+Cost will depend on the specification of the vortex flow meter with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
 However, for smaller sizes the installed cost of vortex meters is competitive with that of orifice meters.